vinayak-mehta/conrad/README.md

 ![show](https://raw.githubusercontent.com/vinayak-mehta/conrad/master/docs/_static/show.png)

+**Note:** The event database updates automatically using crawlers + GitHub Actions. 🤖

 ## Why conrad?

-- 🤖 The event database updates every Monday at `00:00 UTC` using crawlers + GitHub Actions.
 - 📅 Never miss CFP deadlines again. `conrad remind` can remind you every time you open a terminal!
-- 📊 Query and explore events using tags, names, locations, and dates. `conrad show --cfp` will tell you about events where the cfp is open!
+- 📊 Query and explore events using tags, names, locations, and dates. `conrad show --cfp` will tell you about events where the CFP is open!
-- 🔄 Run `conrad refresh` to get the latest events!
-- ⛏️ You can contribute crawlers and events by simply raising a PR!
+- 🔄 Crawlers upsert (update + insert) events once a week!

 ## Installation